Your comprehensive guide to a business impact analysis (BIA)

 • Strategy

 These components enable businesses to thoroughly evaluate the potential impacts of disruptions on their operations and identify the necessary steps for recovery.
-Creating an effective disaster recovery plan (DRP) based on the BIA template equips organizations to handle any arising challenges and lessen the impact of unforeseen events.
+Creating an effective disaster recovery plan (DRP, sometimes referred to as a Business Continuity and Disaster Recovery (BCDR) plan, based on the BIA template equips organizations to handle any arising challenges and lessen the impact of unforeseen events.

 A step-by-step guide to conducting a business impact analysis